joshuackeller/chatter-frontend/README.md

 Simple React + Vite app

-- TanStack query for getting and caching data
+- TanStack Query for getting and caching data
 - WebSockets for quick responsive messaging

 Also see [Chatter Backend](https://github.com/joshuackeller/chatter-backend)